amrvac/amrvac/doc/par.md

 In multidimensional calculations dimensional splitting can be used by setting `dimsplit=T`, with an alternating order of the sweeps `typedimsplit='xyyx'` by default.
-For AMRVAC simulations, it is best to use `dimsplit=F`, the default value, but the TVD method needs a dimensionally split strategy.
+It is best to use `dimsplit=F`, the default value, but the TVD method needs a dimensionally split strategy.
 The limitations on using dimensionally unsplit methods are described in [methods](methods.md).